python/cpython/Doc/using/cmdline.rst

 Once ``home`` is determined, the ``prefix`` directory is found by first looking for :file:`python{majorversion}{minorversion}.zip` (``python311.zip``).
-On Windows the zip archive is searched for in :file:`Lib` and on Unix the archive is expected to be in :file:`lib`.
+On Windows the zip archive is searched for in ``home`` and on Unix the archive is expected to be in :file:`lib`.
 Note that the expected zip archive location is added to the module search path even if the archive does not exist.
 If no archive was found, Python on Windows will continue the search for ``prefix`` by looking for :file:`Lib\\os.py`